ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 - ### Running on the Armbian system

-You can compile the kernel in the official [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian/releases) system, or run the Armbian system in a [Docker](https://hub.docker.com/u/ophub) container on an Arm64-based Ubuntu/Debian system to compile the kernel—the compilation method is the same.
-The method for creating the Docker image of the Armbian system can refer to the [armbian_docker](./tools/script/docker) build script.
+You can compile the kernel in the [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian/releases) system, or run the Armbian system in a [Docker](https://hub.docker.com/u/ophub) container on Ubuntu/Debian system to compile the kernel.
+The method of making the Armbian system Docker image can refer to the [armbian_docker](./tools/script/docker) production script.

 1. Update local compilation environment and configuration files: `armbian-kernel -u`